hannu-s/cloaked-nemesis/README.md

 ###Sorter  (done)

 Class starts with list of links and scores.
 Sorts them in descending order.
-Returns sorted list Also capable to store sorted xml.
+Returns sorted list.

 Ideas For Future Development